 Differential and transmission fluid recommendations for varying climate conditions can be found in the appropriate Subaru service manual.
 Subaru recommends against the practice of mixing lubricants from different manufacturers.
-Although both may comply with the GL and API ratings, lubricants from different manufacturers.
+Although both may comply with the GL and API ratings, lubricants from different manufacturers are refined from different base oils and additives.
+Combining them may produce unpredictable results.